ducalex/retro-go/README.md

 rename it `romart`.
 I also periodically upload zips to the release page.

 ## Adding missing covers
-First identify the CRC32 of your game (in the launcher press B).
-Now, let's assume that the CRC32 of your NES game is ABCDE123, you must place the file (format described above) at: `sdcard:/romart/nes/A/ABCDE123.png`.
+First identify the CRC32 of your game (in the launcher press A -> Properties).
+Now, let's assume that the CRC32 of your NES game is ABCDE123, you must place the file at: `sdcard:/romart/nes/A/ABCDE123.png`.

 _Note: If you need to compute the CRC32 outside of retro-go, please be mindful that certain systems skip the file header in their CRC calculation (eg NES skips 16 bytes and Lynx skips 64 bytes).
-The number must also be zero padded to be 8 chars._
+The number must also be zero left-padded to be 8 chars._

 # Sound quality